 Everyone also finds out about the rules, fire safety, and how things like calls and visits work.

 Around 480 men live at Huntercombe in a mixture of single and shared rooms.

 Education and work

-The gym offers a range of activities for residents of all physical abilities.
+The gym offers a range of activities for prisoners of all physical abilities.

 Support for family and friends

 Find out about advice and helplines for family and friends.

 Family Engagement support for Huntercombe is provided by the Prison Advice and Care Trust (PACT).

 Problems and complaints